When you submit to a DIU solicitation, we'll ask you to include a solution brief. Here's some guidance about what that entails.

 Always consult the Commercial Solutions Opening (CSO) guidance and solicitation specific requirements before you submit to a DIU solicitation.
 See here for answers to Frequently Asked Questions.

-Preparing for a DIU Live Pitch
+Preparing for a Live Pitch